TIBCOSoftware/snappydata/docs/quickstart/snappydataquick_start.md

 Connect to  [Snappy SQL shell](#connectsnappyshell) to perform various SQL operations.

-Alternatively , you can access the [SnappyData Pulse](/monitoring/monitoring.md) monitoring tool by entering  [http:// `<leadhost>`:5050/dashboard/]() in the web browser.
+Alternatively , you can access the [SnappyData Monitoring Console](/monitoring/monitoring.md) by entering  [http:// `<leadhost>`:5050/dashboard/]() in the web browser.
 For example,  http://localhost:5050/dashboard/. </br>` <leadhost>` is the hostname or IP of the lead node in your cluster which is provided in the conf/leads file.
-On the SnappyData Pulse dashboards, after starting a cluster, you can check the status of each of the cluster member.
+On the SnappyData Monitoring Console dashboards, after starting a cluster, you can check the status of each of the cluster member.

 <a id= connectsnappyshell> </a>
 ## Connect/Disconnect to SnappyData Shell